 Q: What types of recipes can I make with an immersion blender?

 Everything from creamy sauces and puréed soups to whipped cream, chocolate mousse, and icy blended drinks.
 Grigore uses an immersion blender at his restaurant to make a fava bean spread, while Miller uses one to make a fragrant mint basil oil by blending herbs and oil then straining before serving.

 There are a couple (slightly) different ways to go about it.
-For a corded model, Grigore says to remove the blade, tuck the cord by wrapping it around the handle.
+For a corded model, Grigore says to remove the blade and tuck the cord by wrapping it around the handle.
 Then, wash the blade attachment with a soapy sponge, taking care not to stick your fingers near the blade.
 (Opting for a cordless blender?
 Follow the above steps, sans cord wrangling and tucking.)
-Miller suggests snapping off the attachment and run in the dishwasher, and hand wash the motor portion.
+Miller suggests snapping off the attachment to run in the dishwasher, and hand-wash the motor portion.
 Or, you can “blend” hot soapy water to clean, a method both Goldstein and Rolnick utilize in commercial settings.
 Treat it with care and you’ll be feasting on silky hummus and gazpacho for many years to come.